josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 - narrative captivity;
 - strategic concession;
 - limits of amplification;
+- soft suppression and cumulative visibility loss;
+- the conditions required to make containment legible;
 - transition into institutional response.

 ### 🌐 India Is Not A Local Network